Guide to Narcissistic Victim Syndrome

 i.
 Idealization

-The narcissist showers their victim with love, attention, and admiration, creating a sense of being “swept off their feet.”
-This phase is designed to establish trust and create an emotional bond between the narcissist and the victim.
-This happens early on in the relationship and the relationship moves very fast in the early stages.
+This phase is designed to establish trust and create an emotional bond between you and the narcissist.
+This happens early on in the relationship, and the relationship moves very fast in the early stages.

 II.
 Devaluation